JetBrains/teamcity-documentation/topics/teamcity-2021-1-1-release-notes.md

 [**TW-68081**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-68081) — Do not auto-detect &quot;IntelliJ IDEA Project&quot; build steps if project does not contain JVM-based modules
 [**TW-69432**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-69432) — Build log: new line characters between time and message when copying part of the log
 [**TW-71373**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-71373) — Move &quot;Save anyway&quot; button from main settings form to &quot;Save&quot; dialog
-[**TW-71408**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-71408) — Docker wrapper can hit the rate limit on dockerhub when pulling busybox in a large enough installation
+[**TW-71408**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-71408) — Container Wrapper can hit the rate limit on dockerhub when pulling busybox in a large enough installation
 [**TW-63117**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-63117) — There is no information on the pool page that project also relates to other pools
 [**TW-71715**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-71715) — Agent pool page: move &quot;archived projects&quot; counter to the checkbox
 [**TW-62151**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-62151) — Consider expanding Inspections/PR/... section by default on a build page in the experimental UI